Suhail1820/Alert-triage-workflow-accukox/user-persona.md

 Role Summary

-A Cloud Security Analyst is responsible for continuously monitoring cloud infrastructure and identifying potential security threats, misconfigurations, and suspicious activities across multiple cloud environments.
+A Cloud Security Analyst is responsible for monitoring, triaging, and resolving security alerts across multi-cloud environments (AWS, Azure, GCP) using a centralized platform that supports prioritization, investigation, and remediation workflows.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Work Context

-Handles alerts from services like AWS GuardDuty, CloudTrail, and security tools.
+• Handles alerts from services like AWS GuardDuty, AWS CloudTrail, and equivalent tools in Azure & GCP

-Works across multiple cloud accounts and environments.
+• Works across multiple cloud accounts and regions

+• Uses a centralized dashboard to monitor alerts, filter incidents, and investigate issues

+• Relies on playbooks for standardized remediation of recurring alerts

-Deals with both real threats and large volumes of low-risk alerts.
+• Deals with both critical threats and high volumes of low-priority alerts

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Experience Level